We’re a company that builds social sharing tools, so we understand why you may need to search old tweets.

-Here’s an easy trick for bringing up all tweets sent by a user during a date range:
+Here’s an easy trick (that actually works) for bringing up all tweets sent by a user during a date range:

 - Go to the Twitter search bar.

 - Type in the following: from:username since:YYYY-MM-DD until: YYYY-MM-DD

 - Hit enter (or click the magnifying glass icon in the search bar).

 For instance, we typed in the following: from:sharethis since:2021-01-01 until:2021-06-30